JamesSkemp/words/content/post/display-parts-of-the-waking-life-transcript-on-your-site.md

 +++
-title = "Display parts of the Waking Life Transcript on your site" summary = "Now it's easy to display the most current version of the Waking Life transcript on your site." draft = false comments = true date = "2008-09-01T11:45:00-05:00"
+title = "Display parts of the Waking Life Transcript on your site" description = "Now it's easy to display the most current version of the Waking Life transcript on your site." draft = false comments = true date = "2008-09-01T11:45:00-05:00"